MetaMudraGames/Orbital-judgement-day/SAFETY.md

 ║   This cannot be disabled.                                      ║
 ║   This is the foundation of everything we build.                ║ ║                                                                 ║
-║   The Operator is evil in fiction.                              ║ ║   We are not evil in reality.                                   ║ ║                                                                 ║
+║   The Operator is sardonic in fiction.                          ║ ║   We are not cruel in reality.                                  ║ ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝
 ```